xelema/Telegram-Drive-Split-Part/README.md

 *   **VPN Optimizer**: Aggressive network tuning including bandwidth throttling, adjustable transfer chunk sizing, and adaptive keep-alives to ensure maximum stability on high-latency connections.
 *   **Privacy Focused**: API keys and data stay local.
 No third-party servers.
 *   **Cross-Platform**: Native apps for macOS (Intel/ARM), Windows, Linux and Android.

+## How files over 2 GB are stored

+Telegram caps documents at 2 GB, so anything bigger gets split into parts of just under 2 GB.
+Each part is a normal Telegram message named after the original file (for example `movie.mkv.tgdpart001-004`), so your data stays reachable even from the official Telegram apps.
+In Telegram Drive the parts appear as one file with its real name and size;
+downloading it writes every part back into a single file, checking each part's size along the way.
+No temporary files are involved in either direction, and rename, delete and move all apply to the whole set of parts.

+A few limits to be aware of: split files are download-only (no streaming, preview or share links), uploads from a URL are still capped at 2 GB, and only the desktop app handles split files for now.

 ## Android (Pre‑built, Unsigned APK)